CornDoggSoup/windows/git-github.md

 ## Update Existing Local Repos

 As mentioned above, if you are working with multiple GitHub accounts, **I strongly recommend using all repo-level Git profiles**.
-When you do, there are a few things that should become routine each time you clone a repository.
+When you do, there are a few things that should become routine.
 These steps should also be performed for existing local repositories.

 For me, the first thing is to mark the directory as safe in my global Git configuration and set the correct Git profile.